-Even though I like the rustic look of the plaid cloth napkins, remnants from a wedding dress or communion dress, Grandpa’s favorite shirt or a baby blanket would all be suitable to use.
+Even though I like the rustic look of the plaid flannel shirt you could use cloth napkins, remnants from a wedding dress or communion dress, Grandpa’s favorite shirt or a baby blanket.
 There are so many options and it’s up to you.

 For my plaid flannel ornaments, I used a 3 inch round embroidery hoop but there are different shapes and size of hoops to choose from too.
+I opted to keep my hoops natural but you could paint them with craft paints as well.
 I decorated my ornament with some Christmas greenery (60% off at Michael’s) and I used some black twine I had in my craft stash to create the hanger.

 And there you have it, simple plaid flannel ornament made from an extra special shirt remnant.
 I hope that this project inspires you to find a special way to honor your loved ones that have passed.

 Farmhouse Hens Blog Hop